• Skip to primary navigation

 • In a small saucepan, combine sugar and vanilla sugar.
 Stir in the water and heat over medium.
 Cook, whisking occasionally, until all sugar is dissolved, about 10 minutes.
 Whisk in the rosewater.

 • Place almond meal in a medium bowl.
-Use a wooden spoon to stir in syrup.
+Use a wooden spoon to slowly stir in syrup.
 Once dough has come together, knead on work surface lightly dusted with almond meal until smooth.

 • Divide the dough into 3 equal pieces.
 To one piece, knead in red food coloring.
 Knead in green to another piece.
 Leave the third piece plain.